 In all three of the settings in which you engaged with students, you sparked meaningful reflection and helped us face the profound challenges presented by the topics you addressed: anti-Semitism and being Jewish at Swarthmore, the role of religion and faith in social justice work, and the Israeli-Palestinian conflict.
 Your relationship with Imam [Yahya] Hendi also added a great deal to the learning experience of your audience.
 The way you both modeled respectful, fruitful disagreement provided us all with a much-needed example. – Rabbi Michael Ramberg, Jewish Student Advisor, Swarthmore College

-From 2002 to 2016, Dr. Landau was a professor of Jewish tradition and interfaith relations at Hartford Seminary in Connecticut, where he held the Chair in Abrahamic Partnerships and directed the BUILDING ABRAHAMIC PARTNERSHIPS training program for Jews, Christians, and Muslims.
+From 2002 to 2016, Dr. Landau was a professor of Jewish tradition and interfaith relations at Hartford Seminary in Connecticut (since renamed Hartford International University for Religion and Peace), where he held the Chair in Abrahamic Partnerships and directed the BUILDING ABRAHAMIC PARTNERSHIPS training program for Jews, Christians, and Muslims.
 In the 2016-17 academic year, he was an Adjunct Instructor at the Boston University School of Theology, teaching a week-long course on “Skills, Tools, and Sensitivities for Interfaith Leadership” and a one-credit course on “Judaism, Islam, and Peacemaking” with Salma Kazmi.

 In the 2017-18 academic year, Dr. Landau co-facilitated with Melina Rudman a monthly workshop series on “Meaning, Purpose, and Vocation” for faculty members and administrators at Bay Path University.
 In 2018 and 2020, he taught an online course for Doctor of Ministry students at Union Theological Seminary on “Interreligious and Intercultural Engagement.”
 And in June, 2018, he taught a week-long seminar on “Spiritual Resources for Interfaith Peacemaking” as part of the annual Maryknoll Mission Institute in Ossining, NY.